Yaya-Cout/Nwagyu/src/reference/tutorial/13-increasing-speed.md

 # Part 13: Increasing speed

-The snake game get progressively harder over time due to the snake tail length increasing, but once you have some strategies, you can manage to almost never die.
+The snake game gets progressively harder over time due to the snake tail length increasing, but once you have some strategies, you can manage to almost never die.
 To reduce this problem, we will add a small difficulty touch: increasing the snake speed when a fruit is eaten